 Getting to Mumbai will never be a problem to you because the city is well connected by all modes of transport.
 More often than not, you will have multiple options to get to Mumbai, be it by taking a train, a flight or even driving to the city.

-By Road – There are a number of luxury and interstate buses to get to and from Mumbai to any other city or state.
+There are a number of luxury and interstate buses to get to and from Mumbai to any other city or state.
 Apart from that, Mumbai also has well connected roads if you are looking to drive down to the city yourself on a road trip.
 National Highways 48 and 66 are just two of the highways which connect Mumbai to various cities and states on the north and south.

 Mumbai’s monsoon can be intense and make things a little challenging for someone who isn’t used to it.
 But we definitely feel that it can be really enjoyable.
 Even in cases when water fills up to the point that your feet aren’t visible, life doesn’t stop here.
-Best part is that beaches and sea facing hangout spots like Bandra Fort, Versova Rocks, and all the other places are beautiful to enjoy.
-Add to that some refreshing hot Chai and some snacks like samosas and bhajiyas, and you’ll be pretty sorted.
+The best part is that beaches and sea facing hangout spots like Bandra Fort, Versova Rocks, and all the other places are beautiful to enjoy.
+Add to that some refreshing hot chai and some snacks like samosas and bhajiyas, and you’ll be pretty sorted.

 One thing you should know is that local public transport tends to witness frequent delays during the monsoon.
 Sometimes it even feels like they are more crowded than usual.
 At the end of the day, we don’t think there’s a specific time that’s the best time to visit Mumbai.
 It depends on what you like and what you’re looking for.